pettiblog/pettiblog.github.io/_code/python-minigame.md

     return raw_input('New round?').lower().startswith('y')

 print ("Welcome to TRES EN RAYA!")

-# to continually run the game until something is False:
+# continually runs the game until something is False:
 # bellow is the actual "motor" of the game, a big while loop!
 while True: